 As noted in Section 3.1, a description of the fishery and affected environment relative to red snapper was last fully discussed in joint Reef Fish Amendment 27/Shrimp Amendment 14 (GMFMC 2007).
 Red snapper landings for the recreational sector are not available at the community level, making it difficult to identify communities as dependent on recreational fishing for red snapper.
 Data reflecting commercial landings of red snapper may or may not reflect areas of importance for recreational fishing of red snapper.
-It cannot be assumed that the proportion of commercial red snapper landings among other species in a community would be similar to its proportion among recreational landings within the same community because of sector differences in fishing practices and preferences.
+It cannot be assumed that the proportion of commercial red snapper landings among other species in a community because of sector differences in fishing practices and preferences.
 Thus, in addition to communities with the greatest commercial red snapper landings, the referenced analysis identifies communities with the greatest recreational fishing engagement, based on numbers of: 1) federal for-hire permits, 2) vessels designated recreational by owner address, and 3) vessels designated recreational by homeport, plus availability of recreational fishing infrastructure.
 The Gulf communities to score highest for recreational fishing engagement based on the described analysis Section 3.5.